stacs-srg/valipop/docs/usage/config-reference.md

 </dt>

 <dd markdown="1">
-A name used for grouping of runs.
+A name used for a grouping of runs.
 Must be a valid name for files and directories.

+Results of a specific run are written to

+`<results_save_location>/<run_purpose>/<timestamp>`

-Results of a specific run are written to `<results_save_location>/<run_purpose>/<timestamp>`. `timestamp` represents the datetime the runs was executed at in the form `yyyy-mm-ddThh-mm-ss-sss`.
+`timestamp` represents the datetime the runs was executed at in the form `yyyy-mm-ddThh-mm-ss-sss`.

 Defaults to `default`
 </dd>